What is the Reddit app?

 All you need to sign up is an email (could be real or fake), user name, and password.

 On Reddit, almost anything goes.
 Reddit is known for allowing almost any type of post and discussion within its subreddits.
-This is taken directly from there content policy:
+This is taken directly from their content policy:

 While Reddit generally provides a lot of leeway in what content is acceptable, here are some guidelines for content that is not.
 Please keep in mind the spirit in which these were written, and know that looking for loopholes is a waste of time.